-Through a partnership with the Southwest Collection at Texas Tech University, the Historical Society is making its digital collection of Midland newspapers available for public access.
+Through a partnership with the Southwest Collection at Texas Tech University, the Midland Historical Society is making its collection of Midland newspapers available for public access in a digital format.
 Since the originals are too fragile to for repeated handling, this will now allow anyone who is interested to browse them and read and research at their leisure.*

 The Southwest Collection is a major regional historical repository and library, a center for research about the history of the American Southwest.
 Included in its holdings are original manuscript material, such as letters, diaries, and business records; more than 50,000 books on the American West and Southwest; over 350,000 photographs; 4,500 oral history tapes;; more than 1,500 newspaper and periodical titles; 8,000 reels of microfilm; and 1,300 reels of motion picture film and video tape.
 Its collections on ranching, the oil and gas industry, water usage, land colonization, black soldiers in the West, railroads, and agriculture have been lauded as among the best in the nation.